charlesfrye/Aritra-Documentation/DOCS/Runs/wandb_run.md

 wandb.log can be used to log everything from scalars to histograms, media and matplotlib plots.

+The most basic usage is wandb.log({'train-loss': 0.5, 'accuracy': 0.9}).
+This will save a history row associated with the run with train-loss=0.5 and accuracy=0.9.
+The history values can be plotted on app.wandb.ai or on a local server.
+The history values can also be downloaded through the wandb API.

+Logging a value will update the summary values for any metrics logged.
+The summary values will appear in the run table at app.wandb.ai or a local server.
+If a summary value is manually set with for example wandb.run.summary["accuracy"] = 0.9 wandb.log will no longer automatically update the run's accuracy.

+Logging values don't have to be scalars.
+Logging any wandb object is supported.
+For example wandb.log({"example": wandb.Image("myimage.jpg")}) will log an example image which will be displayed nicely in the wandb UI.
+See https://docs.wandb.com/library/reference/data_types for all of the different supported types.

+Logging nested metrics is encouraged and is supported in the wandb API, so you could log multiple accuracy values with wandb.log({'dataset-1':
+{'acc':0.9, 'loss':0.3} ,'dataset-2':{'acc':0.8, 'loss':0.2}})
+and the metrics will be organized in the wandb UI.

+W&B keeps track of a global step so logging related metrics together is encouraged, so by default each time wandb.log is called a global step is incremented.
+If it's inconvenient to log related metrics together calling wandb.log({'train-loss':0.5, commit=False}) and then wandb.log({'accuracy':0.9}) is equivalent to calling wandb.log({'train-loss':0.5, 'accuracy':0.9})

+wandb.log is not intended to be called more than a few times per second.
+If you want to log more frequently than that it's better to aggregate the data on the client side or you may get degraded performance.

 | **Arguments** | **Datatype** | **Description** |